Date: 4 October 2015. Backing Plate Concerns.

 *Spreading the Load means enlarging the contact point so

-that things won't break, pull thru or fail.
+that things will not break, pull through nor fail.

 was done that way so the shelf could raise flush with the back

 bulkhead.
-If I had the wood on top of the hinge it wouldn't
+If I had the wood on top of the hinge it would not

 lift properly.
 The thickness of the shelf would prevent the